FractalWanderer/Obsidian-Programming/General Programming Concepts/Data Structures and Algorithms/Two Crystal Balls Problem.md

 			"frameId": null,
 			"roundness": null,
 			"seed": 1065387695,
-			"version": 440,
+			"version": 495,
-			"versionNonce": 869392065,
+			"versionNonce": 554498081,
 			"isDeleted": false,
 			"boundElements": null,
-			"updated": 1700587218405,
+			"updated": 1700587790559,
 			"link": null,
 			"locked": false,
 			"text": "To solve in a generic way, you have\nto:\n\n1.
 Do the equivalent of a jump in binary\nsearch, except instead of making the\njumps 1/2, make the jumps sqrt(n), until\none of the crystal balls breaks.\n\n2.
-Once the first ball breaks, walk backwards\n1 sqrt(n), and then linearly walk from there.", "rawText": "To solve in a generic way, you have\nto:\n\n1.
+Once the first ball breaks, walk \nbackwards 1 sqrt(n), and then linearly\nwalk from there until you hit a 1.", "rawText": "To solve in a generic way, you have\nto:\n\n1.
 Do the equivalent of a jump in binary\nsearch, except instead of making the\njumps 1/2, make the jumps sqrt(n), until\none of the crystal balls breaks.\n\n2.
-Once the first ball breaks, walk backwards\n1 sqrt(n), and then linearly walk from there.", "fontSize": 28,
+Once the first ball breaks, walk \nbackwards 1 sqrt(n), and then linearly\nwalk from there until you hit a 1.", "fontSize": 28,
 			"fontFamily": 1,
 			"textAlign": "left",
 			"verticalAlign": "top",
-			"baseline": 339,
+			"baseline": 374,
 			"containerId": null,
 			"originalText": "To solve in a generic way, you have\nto:\n\n1.
 Do the equivalent of a jump in binary\nsearch, except instead of making the\njumps 1/2, make the jumps sqrt(n), until\none of the crystal balls breaks.\n\n2.
-Once the first ball breaks, walk backwards\n1 sqrt(n), and then linearly walk from there.", "lineHeight": 1.25
+Once the first ball breaks, walk \nbackwards 1 sqrt(n), and then linearly\nwalk from there until you hit a 1.", "lineHeight": 1.25
 		},
 		{
 			"id": "Hi6CDrxx",
 			"type": "text",
-			"x": 1423.916748046875,
+			"x": 1315.25,
-			"y": -155.77090454101562,
+			"y": -203.77096557617188,
-			"width": 437.9197998046875,
+			"width": 425.5157775878906,
 			"height": 175,
 			"angle": 0,
 			"strokeColor": "#2f9e44",